 For almost 100 kilometers, the track goes through a vast sea of mountain dunes, making the ride and views beyond epic.

-If I am not mistaken, the shortest loop is 50 kilometers, which could be easily completed in a few hours by any beginner cyclist who is in a relatively good shape.
+If I am not mistaken, the shortest loop is 50 kilometers, which could be easily completed in a few hours by any beginner cyclist who is in relatively good shape.

 There are many bikes available for renting but, of course, you can also bring your own.
 Prices vary per type of bike and wearing a helmet is compulsory, whether you rent one or bring yours.